activatedbonkers/portfolio/content/projects/Marofa.md

 showInProjects: true
 ---

-- A webapp under development to find helpers and maids called [Marofa](https://marofa-2279c.web.app/).
+- A webapp under development to find helpers and maids in Saudi Arabia.
+The app is named [Marofa](https://marofa-2279c.web.app/) in arabic which roughly translates to kindness, homliness.